pgsleepy/ultimatexr.io-1/content/docs/programming-guide/input-getting-user-input.md

 ### Button Input Methods

 The following groups of methods can be used to check for button events.

-{{% callout info %}}
 Each group offsers similar functionality but in different ways.
 One group may make querying easier than the others depending on the situation.
-{{% /callout %}}

 #### Press States